 You may have heard the term “Black Swan Event”, particularly recently.
 But what exactly is a black swan event and what can, and should, we learn from them?

-The notion of black swan events was first set forth by Nassim Nicholas Taleb, a finance professor and former Wall Street trader, in his 2001 book Fooled by Randomness which concerned financial events.
+The notion of black swan events was first set forth by Nassim Nicholas Taleb.
+Taleb, a finance professor and former Wall Street trader, wrote about this concept in his 2001 book Fooled by Randomness which concerned financial events.
 In a later work, The Black Swan, Taleb extends the metaphor to events outside the financial markets.
 He defines three attributes that are common to all black swan events:

 - The event is unpredictable (to the observer)